jpabellon/smile-api/docs/Chapter-4.md

 ![Example](https://img.icons8.com/material/50/000000/example.png)

 ## Quickstart Sample Implementation
-We also provide sample code in [Github] which you can download and modify according to your own requirements.
+> We provide sample code in [Github](https://github.com/SmileAPI/quickstart) which you can download and modify according to your own requirements.

 The example code installs a small server running on Node.js that automatically retrieves a token from our API, so you can instantiate the Wink widget.

 The example implementation is composed of two parts:
 * Under /frontend, you will find example code in HTML that already has the Wink Javascript SDK embedded already.